-Here are the steps you need to follow to use the AI Quick Mask Tool:
+Here are the steps you need to follow to use the Original Quick Mask Tool:

 1. First, you need to give the tool guidance as to what you want to keep and drop.
 This is done by loosely painting over the regions in your photo.
 There is no need to precisely paint the entire photo: just a few representative strokes of red and green are all that are needed.
-Paint with Drop mode-which is the default brushing mode-over the portions of your image that you want to remove.
+Paint with Drop mode-which is the default brushing mode-over the portions of your image that

+- you want to remove.
 These brushstrokes will appear in red.
 Then change the tool's mode to Keep (via the Tool Options bar, or by holding the Option/Alt key) and paint over the areas you want to keep.
-These strokes will show up as green.

-- 2. Now press the Apply button in either the Tool Options bar or the AI Quick Mask HUD.
+These strokes will show up as green. - 2.
+Now press the Apply button in either the Tool Options bar or the Original Quick Mask HUD.
 This will generate a temporary mask to preview the results.
 Areas that are filled with red will be masked out, areas in green will remain.
 Keep in mind the edges will appear rough at this point and will be smoothed out when you generate the final mask. - 3.
-If the preview results look good, press the Done button in the Tool Options bar or the AI Quick Mask HUD.
+If the preview results look good, press the Done button in the Tool Options bar or the Original Quick Mask HUD.
 If there are areas that are incorrect, you can continue to improve the results by adding more Keep and Drop strokes.
 Press Apply each time to preview the improved results.
-When you press Done, the edges are refined with high precision and ON1

-HDR switches to the Refine Mask tool, which you can use over difficult, semi-transparent areas-like tree branches-if necessary.
+When you press Done, the edges are refined with high precision and ON1 HDR switches to the Refine Mask tool, which you can use over difficult, semi-transparent areas-like tree branches-if necessary.

-NOTE: The AI Quick Mask tool resets any existing mask on a layer or filter.
+NOTE: The Original Quick Mask tool resets existing masks on a layer or filter.

-Al Quick Mask Tool Options Bar
+Original Quick Mask Tool Options Bar

-• Mode: This controls keeping (painting green) or dropping (painting red).
+Mode: This controls keeping (painting green) or dropping (painting red).
 Green areas are protected in your mask, and are the areas of a layer or filter that will remain.
 The areas marked in red will be removed or masked.
 In your layer these areas will become transparent.
 On a filter in Effects, these areas will have the filter's effect removed.

-You can tell your current mode by looking at the plus or minus icon in the center of the Al Quick Mask brush.
+You can tell your current mode by looking at the plus or minus icon in the center of the

+Original Quick Mask brush.
 If the icon is minus, you are painting drop (red) areas; if the icon is a plus, you are painting keep (green) areas.
 You can change the mode in the Tool Options bar, or by pressing the Shift-X key, or by holding down the Option (Alt) key temporarily.

-- Brush Size: You can control the size of the brush using the Size pop-up.
+• Brush Size: You can control the size of the brush using the Size pop-up.
 Use a small brush at high magnification for precise work, and a large brush at fit to screen for general work.
-You can control the size of the brush several ways: - Use the Size pop-up in the Tool Options bar. - Use the left and right bracket keys: '[' and ']'. - Use your mouse's scroll wheel (this option can be set in HDR's Preferences). - Use your pressure-sensitive tablet.

-Further settings for the AI Quick Mask tool can be found by clicking on the gear icon in the Tool Options bar.
+Further settings for the Original Quick Mask tool can be found by clicking on the gear icon in the Tool Options bar.
 There, you can set the following options (shown below):

 - Pressure Adjusts Size: This option lets you control the size of the brush using a pressure sensitive tablet.
 The harder you press, the larger the brush becomes up to the current setting of the size slider. - Refine Edge: This applies the Refine Mask Brush automatically to the edge of the resulting mask, creating a more natural transition.
-This is on by default and recommended for most photos. - Show HUD: This displays the Al Quick Mask HUD dialog (shown on page 35), which provides guidance on how to use the tool.
+This is on by default and recommended for most photos. - Show HUD: This displays the Original Quick Mask HUD dialog (shown on page 40), which provides guidance on how to use the tool.